JoineryHQ/com.joineryhq.fbtok/README.md

 This project is open to PRs for improvements, including the following:
 - Creation of a UI to replace configuration in civicrm.settings.php.
-- Display of a "No records found" or "Permission denied" message in the case of an invalid hash value, instead of the current behavior showing merely blank results.
+- Display of a "No records found" or "Permission denied" message in the case of an invalid token value, instead of the current behavior showing merely blank results.

 ## Installation
 * Copy this package to your CiviCRM extensions directory (in WordPress, that's typically `[document-root]/wp-content/uploads/civicrm/ext`
-* In CiviCRM, enable the extension "FormBuilder Hash Filters".
+* In CiviCRM, enable the extension "FormBuilder Tokenized Filters".

 ## Support

 Support for this plugin is handled under Joinery's ["As-Is Support" policy](https://joineryhq.com/software-support-levels#as-is-support).

-Public issue queue for this plugin: https://github.com/JoineryHQ/com.joineryhq.fbhash/issues
+Public issue queue for this plugin: https://github.com/JoineryHQ/com.joineryhq.fbtok/issues